-These financial statements are presented in Philippine pesos, the Company's functional and presentation currency, and all values represent absolute amounts except when otherwise indicated.

-Items included in the financial statements of the Company are measured using its functional currency.
+The ICFS are presented in Philippine pesos, the Company's functional and presentation currency, and all values represent absolute amounts except when otherwise indicated.
+Items included in the ICFS of the Group are measured using the Company's functional currency.
 Functional currency is the currency of the primary economic environment in which the Company operates.